zukunft/zukunft.com/docs/code_functions_all.md

                 $dbo)
     \-- name_link
         \-- component_list - the component names with a link to each component as a comma separated list, sorted by
+    \-- sorted_by_position
+        \-- component_list - the components sorted by the position in the view and by the name for the components
     \-- system_change_log
         \-- ui_log - @return string with the html code that shows the recent changes of this object
     \-- change_log_table_pure